Goooler/spdx-catalog/README.md

 Bundles the latest version of the [SPDX Licence List](https://spdx.org/licenses/) in a JSON format as provided [here](https://github.com/spdx/license-list-data/tree/master/json).

-Additionaly, it comes with a small [Kotlin](https://kotlinlang.org/) library powered by Jackson ObjectMapper which provides a convenient and typed access to that catalog.
+Additionaly, it comes with a small [Kotlin](https://kotlinlang.org/) library powered by Kotlin Serialization which provides a convenient and typed access to that catalog.

 So for example, for the `Apache-2.0` license you have access to the following data: